Adimserious/drivers-licence-quiz/README.md

 ### Result Area
 ![Result image](/assets/images/result.webp)
-- The result area displays the test 'Great job' together with the number of score the user got.
+- The result area displays the test 'you scored' together with the number of score the user got out of 11.
-- the result area also has a try again button which allow users to try the quiz again and try shuffles the question.
+- the result area also has a try again button which allow users to try the quiz again and shuffles the questions each try.
 - The result area contains an exit quiz button that takes the users out from the question area and back to the welcome page.

 ### Try again and Exit button